rdkcmf/rdk-aamp/README.txt

 useWesterosSink=1  Enable player to use westeros sink based video decoding.
 Default value is false(disabled) curlHeader=1 enable curl header response logging on curl errors.
-Default is false (disabled). customHeader=<customHeaderString> custom header string data to be appended to curl request useRetuneForUnpairedDiscontinuity=0 To disable unpaired discontinuity retun functionality, by default this is flag enabled. initFragmentRetryCount=<X> To set max retry attempts for init frag curl timeout failures, default count is 1 (which internally means 1 download attempt and "1 retry attempt after failure"). fragmentRetryLimit=<X>	Set fragment rampdown/retry limit for video fragment failure, default is 10 (10 retry attempts including rampdown and segment skip).
+Default is false (disabled). customHeader=<customHeaderString> custom header string data to be appended to curl request
+        Note: To add multiple customHeader, add one more line in aamp.cfg and add the data, likewise multiple custom header can be configured. uriParameter=<uriParameterString> uri parameter data to be appended on download-url during curl request, note that it will be considered the "curlHeader=1" config is set. useRetuneForUnpairedDiscontinuity=0 To disable unpaired discontinuity retun functionality, by default this is flag enabled. initFragmentRetryCount=<X> To set max retry attempts for init frag curl timeout failures, default count is 1 (which internally means 1 download attempt and "1 retry attempt after failure"). fragmentRetryLimit=<X>	Set fragment rampdown/retry limit for video fragment failure, default is 10 (10 retry attempts including rampdown and segment skip).